schmonz/intellij-whenalltestsweregreen-plugin/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-This Fancy IntelliJ Platform Plugin is going to be your implementation of the brilliant ideas that you have.

-This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.

-To keep everything working, do not remove `<!-- ... -->` sections.
+Whenever all tests run green, write a timestamp to the build directory.

+External programs that run the tests (such as pre-commit git hooks) can then choose not to, if they were green recently enough.
 <!-- Plugin description end -->

 ## Installation

 - Using IDE built-in plugin system:

-  <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>Marketplace</kbd> > <kbd>Search for "intellij-latestgreentests-plugin"</kbd> >
+  <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>Marketplace</kbd> > <kbd>Search for "intellij-whenalltestsweregreen-plugin"</kbd> >
   <kbd>Install Plugin</kbd>

 - Manually:

-  Download the [latest release](https://github.com/schmonz/intellij-latestgreentests-plugin/releases/latest) and install it manually using
+  Download the [latest release](https://github.com/schmonz/intellij-whenalltestsweregreen-plugin/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>